akoikelov/sic/README.md

 In template:

-- Load `djazz` at the top of your template
+- Load `sic` at the top of your template
 - Use `{% include_si %}` tag at the end of your template (it should be placed after jquery library script tag)
 - If you don't have jquery, set `SIC_INCLUDE_JQUERY = True` in settings.py
 - Every element with static content should have `sic` attribute with the key value